mauriciocarrazza/Data-Science-Projects/README.md

 ## Analysis on Professional Profiles in Tech
 This project was a challenge to be admitted at a company for a Data Analyst Role.
 It consists of two sections: The first one is a data processing and analysis on tech profiles using Python and Tableau.
 The second one is the development of a classification model to optimize the hiring process of tech talents.
-The datasets are not available for this project.
+I'm not sharing the datasets for this project.
 This project contain 4 files: the Jupyter Notebook with the code answer, a PDF with the challenge instructions, a Tableau workbook with some visualizations of the answers and a Power Point presentation to the stakeholders <br />
 **Link to the project**: https://github.com/mauriciocarrazza/Python-Projects/tree/main/analysis_tech_profiles <br />
 **Topics:**
 - Data manipulation and analysis in Python